thePlebDev/Farmers-Canada-clone/README.md

 - As you can see from the pictures above the main focus for the code will be the arrows highlighted in red.
 Essentially all it comes down to checking if there is a right arrow.
 If the arrow does not exist then the code knows to stop scraping.
-- To eliminate code resuse, create a new class in the maven project and call it `Scraper`, paste the code below:
+- To eliminate code reuse, create a new class in the maven project and call it `Scraper`, paste the code below:
 ```
 public class Scraper {
 private Document doc;